-The photos below were taken just one mile apart along Little Dry Creek, illustrating the stark contrast in urban stream design from the 1980’s to today.
+The photos below were taken just one mile apart along Little Dry Creek on the same day, illustrating the stark contrast in urban stream design from the 1980s to today.

-The Little Dry Creek watershed is located in an older neighborhood, at the inner northwest part of the Denver metro area and includes parts of Arvada, Westminster, and Adams County.
-It’s a pretty big watershed and as you look at the aerial, you’ll see that it’s very built out and has been for quite some time.
+The Little Dry Creek watershed is located in an older neighborhood, at the inner northwest part of the Denver metro and includes parts of Arvada, Westminster, and Adams County.
+It’s a big watershed, and as you look at the aerial, you’ll see that it’s very built out and has been for quite some time.

 Watershed planning is a big part of Mile High Flood District’s goals and in this instance, our area of focus is toward the downstream end, between Sheridan and Federal Boulevards.
-This is a highly urbanized area, and when it originally developed there was no real accommodation for flood control or stormwater management.
+This is a highly urbanized neighborhood, and when it originally developed there was no real accommodation for flood control, stormwater management, or water quality.
 In most places, development goes right up to the edge of the very narrow drainageway corridor.
 These upper reaches of the creek are representative of how urban development happened back in the ‘70s and ‘80s, which is also around the time we developed our Flood Warning Program.

 The first parallel we see with I-70 is what goals the older flood control projects focused on.
 The older projects were all about moving water (rather than cars) from point A to point B. Find the magic cross section and profile slope and plow a template through the topography, with no consideration for how it fits in with the land or environment, or its effects on water quality, the community, and overall human health.
 The historic pattern of land development left so little room for the creek there really was no other choice for conveying flood water.

-These early projects were master planned and designed in the late 1970s to early 1980s, which is early in the Section 404 history.
+These early projects were master planned and designed in the late 1970s to early ‘80s, which is early in the Section 404 history.
 The first 404 permits were issued in 1977, so there were no real requirements or guidelines yet for consideration of the environment (and no regulatory enforcement of them) meaning it was acceptable to completely eliminate anything natural about the stream corridor.

 As a result, the older designs often lined every surface of the stream with concrete.
 Why?
 Because it’s very efficient at moving water.